Press "Enter" to skip to content

 As for the PC port, now we’re getting into uncharted territory.
 The management of SPI was familiar with computers : in the late 70s SPI used TRS-80s for rule preparation and Dunnigan himself was regularly giving a talk called “Napoleon at IBM” on what computer wargaming would be.
 Well aware of the capabilities of the Apple II, Dunnigan did not consider the technology ready for satisfying wargames in the late 70s.
 But somewhere after the launch of Arès, Dunnigan and Simonsen decided to branch into videogames.

 The port is credited to Simonsen himself (“creative direction, graphics, documentation“) and Stephen Abrams (“software design“).
-I could not find any information on Abrams, but Dunnigan told me that at that time a lot of SPI customers were software engineers and approached SPI to help them make computer games, so possibly this is how Abrams was onboarded on the project.
+I could not find any information on Abrams (edit October 2024: Well, I could after all, and he’s significant on his own), but Dunnigan told me that at that time a lot of SPI customers were software engineers and approached SPI to help them make computer games, so possibly this is how Abrams was onboarded on the project.
 The publisher is Special Delivery Software, a short-lived division of Apple which shut down shortly after releasing a Winter 1982 catalogue.
 Checking the Spring 1982 catalogue of Special Delivery Software, the Wreck of the B.S.M.
 Pandora stands out : out of more than 40 software programs there are only 3 games (excluding children’s learning programs), the rest of them bearing serious names like “VisiCalc Real Estate Templates”, “Diet Analysis“, “Personal Finance Managers” or “Geometry and Measurement Drill and Practice“.
 Why SPI decided to publish its game with Apple rather than with a specialist like SSI or Epyx defeats imagination.

 Seriously Wreckie, you don’t belong